Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups

-This map is well-defined, as two different reduced words in $S^*$ representing the same element of $W_\Gamma$ differ by a finite sequence of relators in $A_\Gamma$ (cf. \cite{matsumoto1964generateurs}).
+This map is well-defined, since by Tits' solution to the word problem for Coxeter groups, two different reduced words in $S^*$ representing the same element of $W_\Gamma$ differ by a finite sequence of relators in $A_\Gamma$ (see \cite{matsumoto1964generateurs}).

-Let $S$ be the vertex set of $\Gamma$.
+Let $S$ be the set of nodes of $\Gamma$.
 We will also write $A_\Gamma$ as $A_S$.
 Recall that for any $S'\subset S$ generates a subgroup of $A_\Gamma$ which is also an Artin group, whose presentation graph is the induced subgraph $\Gamma_{S'}$ of $\Gamma$ spanned by $S'$ \cite{lek}.
 This subgroup is called a \emph{standard parabolic subgroup} of type $S'$.
 A \emph{parabolic subgroup} of $A_\Gamma$ of type $S'$ is a conjugate of a standard parabolic subgroup of type $S'$.
 A parabolic subgroup of $A_S$ is \emph{reducible} if its type $S'$ admits a disjoint non-trivial decomposition $S'_1\sqcup S'_2$ such that each element in $S'_1$ commutes with every element in $S'_2$.
 If such decomposition does not exist, then the parabolic subgroup is \emph{irreducible}.